Dereck2016/hello-world/README.md

 # hello-world
 just first repository
-the trip of github , this is my message!
+The trip of github , this is my message!